sgosai2703/Data/README.md

    Dataset used for this can be found here. https://datacarpentry.org/python-socialsci/data/SAFI.json

+4. Parsing Data:
-4. Steps for converting a JSON Response to Dataframe in Pandas for Data Manipulation:
+    Steps for converting a JSON Response to Dataframe in Pandas for Data Manipulation:
     Steps to read data from an endpoint using REQUESTS library, then parsing it with JSON to a more readable format and finally converting to Dataframe in Pandas for further           manipulation.
     Site used as an example : http://api.open-notify.org/astros.json